Austin M. Purves Jr.

-Austin Montgomery Purves Jr. (December 31, 1900 – March 15, 1977) was a twentieth century American artist and educator.
-His works include painting, mosaic, fresco and sculpture.
+Austin Montgomery Purves Jr. (December 31, 1900 – March 15, 1977) was an American artist and educator.
+His works include painting, mosaic, fresco, and sculpture.

 Among his most notable works were the mural decoration of the World War II Rhone American Cemetery and Memorial battle monument in Draguignan, France; bas reliefs for the SS America, the SS United States, and Grace Line ships Santa Rosa and Santa Paula; mosaic work located in the East Apse of the National Shrine of the Immaculate Conception in Washington, DC.; the decorative map in the Boston Federal Reserve Bank; and the spandrel sculpture on the barracks at the United States Military Academy, West Point, New York.